-Low temperature physics, including the physics of highly confined superfluid 3He; disordered superfluids; glass at low temperatures, micro- and nano-mechanical resonators, their design, optimization, non-linear characteristics, and the role of stress on these structures and graphene resonators.
+Low temperature physics, including the physics of highly confined superfluid 3He; disordered superfluids; glass at low temperatures, and incorporation of micro- and nano-mechanical resonators into low temperature apparatus.

 Significant effort is devoted to the topological superfluid 3He.
 Under confinement, the role of surfaces, edges and geometry becomes important and represents the opportunity to explore and utilize properties of this most unusual state of matter.
 We have constructed (and operated) a series of micromachined cells to probe superfluid 3He in the “2D” limit, where the superfluid is confined between two well characterized silicon/glass surfaces separated by distances on the order of a few coherence lengths.
 New experiments are planned using a thermal conduction cells, cells where there are many interfaces possible between the competing A and B phases, in others where the nucleation of the B phase from the A phase will be examined thoroughly.
 Cells involving direct wafer bonding will probe the superfluid under more confinement where novel superfluid phases are expected to emerge.
 A next generation of cells where transport behavior akin to the Quantum Hall effect, to SNS and NSN junctions are also being planned.
 Devices that are ready for mounting include a state-of-the-art nano string to be operated in 3He to probe the superfluid gap locally as well as explore interactions with quasiparticles.
 Other topics under active investigation are non-classical flow properties of confined 3He and the dielectric properties of silicon nitride.

 The study of superfluid 3He in aerogel: We use high Q oscillators, and thermal conductivity to look for phase transitions and assay the superfluid fraction of 3He in aerogel in the millikelvin temperature range.
 We are exploring the A-B transition, effects of magnetic field to probe the nature of the superfluid as well as new anisotropic aerogels to “orient” the superfluid order parameter.
 Perhaps we will incorporate aerogel or artificial aerogel in a future cell.